Fashion & Textile History Gallery

 The curators were supported by an advisory committee of scholars and fashion professionals,

-some of whom are participating in the exhibition’s symposium, audio tour, and Fashion
+some of whom are participating in the exhibition’s symposium, cellphone tour

-The Museum at FIT will host a one-day symposium on February 6, 2017, featuring talks
+The Museum at FIT hosted a one-day symposium on February 6, 2017, featuring talks

 by designers, models, journalists, and scholars on African diasporic culture and fashion.